sesartrumpet/cs386-pennypilot/Reports/Deliverable1.md

 **When:** February 1, 2025
 **Customer Segment:** Young adults, students interested in managing personal finances
 **Key Insights:**
- - Ezequiel does not currently have a structered process for tracking his finances and feels his current method lacks useful features.
+ - Ezequiel does not currently have a structured process for tracking his finances and feels his current method lacks useful features.
  - He recognizes the need for tools like receipt tracking and setting spending limits.
  - Financial reports are not a priority.
  - Privacy concerns are a significant barrier to using new finance tracking tools.
 **Representative Quotes:**
- - "I could definitley start keeping more receipts, that's for sure."
+ - "I could definitely start keeping more receipts, that's for sure."
  - "I think privacy is probably my biggest concern."
 **Assessment:**
  - Must have: Spending limit and receipt tracking features.
  - Nice to have: Integration with other financial tools.
  - Don't care: Financial report generation.

+# Final Value Proposition
+We will help prospective Northern Arizona University attendees (age 13-28) gain financial literacy by tracking their expenses using an easy-to-understand webpage/interface.